deniscostadsc/playground/solutions/beecrowd/1067/problem.md

 ## Output

-Print al odd values between 1 and $X$, including $X$ if is the case.
+Print all odd values between 1 and $X$, including $X$ if is the case.